 Check out our own onsite workshop – we love it

-The Foot and Leg Clinic manufacture all their foot orthotics on site at the Glasgow branch of the clinic, which is based within The Hampden Sports Clinic, Hampden Park Stadium.
+The Foot and Leg Clinic manufacture all their foot orthotics on site at the Glasgow branch of the clinic.
 Having our very own onsite workshop offers significant advantage to the quality of orthosis produced and allows us to guarantee our patients a super speedy and accurate service.

 Orthotic Manufacturer in our Hampden Clinic, Glasgow or Edinburgh

 We are very proud of the orthotics we produce and would like to share this with you!